Antibodyy/balancing_bot_2000/docs/CIRCULAR_MOTION_ANALYSIS.md

 **Workaround:** Since yaw acceleration is 61x slower, the MPC needs more time to achieve yaw rates.

-Increase prediction horizon: 40 steps → 240 steps (still ~5s at 20ms sampling)
+Increase prediction horizon: 40 steps → 240 steps (≈15.6s at 65ms sampling)

 **Pros:** No model changes needed
 **Cons:** 6x more computation, may violate real-time constraints